Éric Alan Caldwell

 Éric Alan Caldwell is a politician in Montreal, Quebec, Canada.
-He has served on the Montreal city council since 2013, representing the Hochelaga division as a member of Projet Montréal.
+He served on the Montreal city council from 2013 to 2025, representing the Hochelaga division as a member of Projet Montréal.
 In November 2017, he was appointed to the Montreal executive committee (i.e., the municipal cabinet) by new mayor Valérie Plante.

-By virtue of holding his position on city council, Caldwell also serves on the Mercier–Hochelaga-Maisonneuve borough council.
+By virtue of holding his position on city council, Caldwell also served on the Mercier–Hochelaga-Maisonneuve borough council.

 Early life and private career

 Caldwell was raised in Sainte-Edwidge-de-Clifton, a small community in Quebec's Estrie region.
 When he was first inaugurated as a Montreal city councillor in 2013, he was quoted as saying, "I grew up in a village where there was a strong tradition of democracy, so for me this is a very solemn ceremony."
-He moved to Montreal in 2001 and has degrees in cinematography and economics from the Université du Québec à Montréal (UQAM).
+He moved to Montreal in 2001 and has certificates in cinematography and economics from the Université du Québec à Montréal (UQAM).